 Also, don’t forget drill bits for your drill!
-Make sure you’ve located the cold water pipe in your kitchen or close to where the fridge freezer is being placed.
+Make sure you’ve located the cold water pipe in your kitchen or close to where the American fridge freezer is being placed.
 If you’re having trouble determining which is which, an easy way to tell them apart is to turn your hot water on.
 Feel the pipes and whichever one is hot, is your hot water pipe.
 Easy!

 Before you start, turn the water supply to your house OFF.
 As there is drilling into pipes involved, you don’t want to cause a leak or damage to the rest of your home.

 - First things first, devise a route for your water pipe from source to refrigerator.
 Whether this means drilling through cabinets or walls, you need to have a route planned from A to B. Don’t start drilling until you’re sure that the tubing will reach your destination.
 You don’t want to drill a load of holes and then have to start again.
 You may find that you have a lot of excess tubing.
 Don’t throw this away.
 It’s highly recommended that you have some excess tubing connected.
-That way, if you ever need to get behind your fridge or move it for whatever reason, you can pull it out without disconnecting it from the water supply.
+That way, if you ever need to get behind your American fridge or move it for whatever reason, you can pull it out without disconnecting it from the water supply.

 - Next, you need to assemble the valves that come in the installation kit.
 There should be a manual within to tell you which part goes where.
 Essentially, you’ll be dealing with some nuts, bolts and a rubber gasket.
 You should find that when assembled properly, it will fit around your water pipe and is held together by screws.
 Make sure this is securely fastened to the pipe.
 It doesn’t have to go anywhere specific on the pipe, just wherever is easiest for you.
 Once these are assembled and you are attaching them to the pipe, try and make sure there is even pressure on both sides holding it together.
 You’re trying to compress the rubber gasket against the pipe securely.